UKHSA-Internal/coronavirus-dashboard-metadata/modals/base/cases.md

 Data include only pillar 1 cases until 15 June 2020, from when pillar 2 cases are also included.
 Scotland's data include a batch of cases for which specimen date was not available over a 10 day period between 15 and 25 April 2020.
 These samples were assigned a specimen date in the midpoint within this range (20 April 2020) causing the artificial spike in the chart.

+Data for local authorities in Scotland were not published because of public holidays on these dates:
+* 25 to 28 December 2020
+* 1 to 4 January 2021
+* 2 to 4 April 2021
+* 3 May 2021

+Because of processing issues, data for local authorities in Scotland were not published on 26 November 2020 and 25 April 2021.

+Because of these gaps in reporting, the numbers reported on the following days are higher.

 #### Wales

-From 12 April 2021, Public Health Wales moved to a 6-day reporting period for COVID-19 surveillance.
-There is no reporting of the daily figures for Wales on Saturdays.
-Figures reported on Mondays for Wales are for a 48-hour period and will probably be around double the usual 24-hour figure.

-Figures for Wales reported on Sundays will be for the 24-hour period up to 9am on Friday, and figures reported on Mondays will be for a 48-hour period up to 9am on Sunday.

 A positive case is defined as an individual who has received a positive polymerase chain reaction (PCR) test result.
 If an individual tests positive via an rapid lateral flow test they are advised to take a confirmatory PCR test, therefore positive rapid lateral flow tests are not included in the figures for positive cases for Wales.

 Data include mainly pillar 1 cases until 14 July 2020, from when pillar 2 cases have been included.
 This included 842 historic pillar 2 cases that had not previously been reported in the UK total, causing an increase in the UK total.

+From 12 April 2021, Public Health Wales moved to a 6-day reporting period for COVID-19 surveillance.
+There is no reporting of the daily figures for Wales on Saturdays.
+Figures for Wales reported on Sundays will be for the 24-hour period up to 9am on Friday, and figures reported on Mondays will be for a 48-hour period up to 9am on Sunday and will probably be around double the usual 24-hour figure.

+Cases in Wales were not reported because of public holidays on these dates:
+* 25 December 2020
+* 1 January 2021
+* 2 and 4 April 2021
+* 3 May 2021

-As a result of the planned maintenance of the NHS Wales Laboratory Information Management System that occurred between 11th and 12th December 2020, there was significant under reporting of lighthouse laboratory testing.
+Planned maintenance of the NHS Wales Laboratory Information Management System between 11th and 12th December 2020 meant there was significant under-reporting of lighthouse laboratory testing.
 On 13 December 2020, Wales did not report any data.
-The new cases reported on 17th December 2020 included a backlog of around 11,000 samples processed in the lighthouse laboratories mainly collected between the 9th and 15th December 2020.
+The new cases reported on 17 December 2020 included a backlog of around 11,000 samples processed in the lighthouse laboratories mainly collected between 9 and 15 December 2020.

-Cases in Wales were not reported on 25 December 2020 and 1 January 2021.
+Because of processing issues, data for local authorities in Wales were not published on 13 April 2021.

+Because of these gaps in reporting, the numbers reported on the following days are higher.

 {inc:base/fourPillars.md|modals}